tdebuche/S1-S2_interface_test/README.md

 - S1_packer : pack TCs and pTTs in the links
 - S2_unpacker : unpack pTTs and TCs in the links, then compute and plot the Trigger Towers
 - data_handle : create the event class and read the rootfile with events

-Results of simulations are stored in Results
+- Results : store the results of simulations